St. Petersburg Labor and Employment Attorneys

 However, some employers have misclassified actual employees as contractors to save money.
 This is most commonly seen among workers in a “gig economy” industry, such as rideshare drivers and delivery drivers.

-- Misclassifying a worker to avoid providing them with health insurance benefits
+- A worker to avoid providing them with health insurance benefits

-- Misclassifying employees to avoid paying them at least the minimum wage
+- Employees to avoid paying them at least the minimum wage

-- Misclassifying an employee so as to not need to comply with Equal Employment Opportunity Commission laws that prevent workplace discrimination
+- An employee so as to not need to comply with Equal Employment Opportunity Commission laws that prevent workplace discrimination

 How Is Defamation of Character Defined?